-Look at that!
+Jump to Recipe Print Recipe Look at these Extra Thick and Fluffy Japanese Pancakes!
 Is your mouth watering?
 Mine is.
 These pancakes were a big indulgence and may have cost me a few calories, but it was so worth it.
-These tasted amazing; they were extra soft, fluffy, spongy, thick, and so delicious!
+This special treat tasted truly amazing; they were super soft, fluffy, spongy, thick, and oh-so-delicious!

 Most people in Japan use pre-made pancake (hotcake) mix but I have created this recipe so everyone can make it easily at home if you don’t have access to these pre-made mixes.
-I personally think it tastes a lot better when it’s fresh and made from scratch, but if you do want to save a bit of time you can use a mix in place of the self-raising flour.
+If you wish to use a Japanese pancake mix however, I recommend Morinaga Hot Cake Mix which I sometimes use when I don’t feel like making things from scratch.